 Ironstream can capture information from a variety of data sources including: Syslog, SyslogD, SMF, RMF Monitor III, Log4j, SYSOUT, Db2 tables, Unix System Services file systems, and more.
 Once in Splunk, that data can be screened and probed for operational and security intelligence.

 Splunk is an industry leader in IT operations and security analytics – helping you make better, faster decisions with real-time visibility across the enterprise.
-Watch this virtual seminar to learn how to seamlessly integrate the mainframe and IBM i into Splunk for a true enterprise-wide view of your IT landscape.
+Read our eBook to learn more.

 Why choose Ironstream for Splunk®?